Australia 2022 FIFA World Cup bid: Aftermath and controversy

-In 2018, Bonita Mersaides interviewed disgraced former FIFA president Sepp Blatter for her book Whatever It Takes - the Inside Story of the FIFA Way.
+In 2018, Bonita Mersiades interviewed disgraced former FIFA president Sepp Blatter for her book Whatever It Takes - the Inside Story of the FIFA Way.
 Blatter said that Australia "had no chance" of hosting the 2022 FIFA World Cup, as it was "never going to be competitive for the broadcasters [...]
 Not the time zone, not the money.
 It is obvious.
 We have to make enough money at the World Cup for the next four years and Australia wouldn't be able to do it."

 Blatter has also claimed to have been the only individual to have voted for Australia's 2022 World Cup bid.
 Blatter said that his daughter worked for Soccer Australia in the 1990s, and stated that his daughter "wanted me to vote for Australia so I could not go home and tell her I did if I didn’t [...]
 I knew if I didn’t vote for Australia, no-one else would and I wanted you to get at least one vote".
 To date, it remains unclear which FIFA selection committee member voted for Australia's bid.

-Australia would eventually host the 2023 FIFA Women's World Cup with New Zealand, succeeding against Colombia's bid by 22 votes to 13.
+Australia eventually hosted the 2023 FIFA Women's World Cup with New Zealand, succeeding against Colombia's bid by 22 votes to 13.
 As expected, ground sharing issues with the NRL and AFL were apparent.
 However, these competitions continued to play during the tournament in suburban and oval grounds.

 In 2019, Football Australia were investigating the potential to bid for the 2034 FIFA World Cup with Indonesia.
 In October 2023, Football Australia announced its intention to bid alone for the tournament, before ultimately withdrawing after baulking at the prospect of challenging Saudi Arabia for the hosting rights.
-Saudi Arabia would later win hosting rights as the only bidder.
+Saudi Arabia later won hosting rights as the only bidder.